PencilCoder

 Several workarounds can be incorporated into custom function definitions to make them more robust and thereby help avoid potential runtime errors.
 One of the easiest approaches is to specify default values for arguments, as illustrated in the following example, which specifies turtle as a default value for the argument t.
 This version of genericHello will run without a hitch when no value is passed to it.

-Alternative approaches to avoiding argument-related errors when functions are called include argument evaluation, described above, and error handling, the topic of a later lesson.
+Alternative approaches to avoiding argument-related errors when functions are called include argument evaluation, described above, and error handling (a topic beyond the scope of this curriculum).

 Scope-related errors: referencing args outside of functions